JosephPJordan/doc-demo/readme.md

-## List of Supported F5 CloudFormation templates for AWS deployments
+## Table of Supported F5 CloudFormation templates for AWS deployments
 The following tables contain links to the current *supported* F5 CloudFormation templates.
 Click the links to view the README files which include the Launch buttons and additional information.

-### Number of NICs

-Deploy a BIG-IP VE with the number of NICs you choose.

 | **Description**                                    | **BYOL**                    | **BIG-IQ**               | **PAYG**                |
 |----------------------------------------------------|-----------------------------|--------------------------|-------------------------|